Gelang Patah: Administration

 Kota Iskandar in Iskandar Puteri, the new administration center for Johor Bahru replacing Bukit Timbalan in the heart of Johor is undergoing rapid developments.
 Multiple large-scale projects were kick-started by the 5th Prime Minister Abdullah Badawi and the town subsequently became a gold mine for ambitious international brands such as Legoland, Hotel Jen Puteri Harbour, San Rio Hello Kitty Town and Frost & Sullivan to benefit from the Iskandar Development Territory.
 Abdullah's intention was to generate massive Foreign Direct Investment especially from neighbouring country, Singapore, and also the middle eastern countries.

 With the target to inflow more than RM100 billion FDI under the belt of Iskandar Region Development Authority (IRDA) and with the help of the Federal Government investment arm, Khazanah Nasional Berhad and the Johor State Government, Gelang Patah significantly shifted from being a shantytown to a town of opportunity as it became flooded by foreign companies, foreign forces and expatriates.
 However, this resulted in an increase in living costs in Gelang Patah.

 Transportation

 Bus terminals in Gelang Patah are the GP Sentral and Gelang Patah bus terminals.

 Residences

-Forest City is a real estate megaproject on the slopes of Gelang Pata.
+Forest City is a real estate megaproject on the slopes of Gelang Patah.
 It is an integrated residential development and private town.